The Ultimate Bianco Guide to: The Best Ramen in Tokyo

 MENYA MUSASHI BOKOTSU-SODEN

 Let's head to Kuwabara in Ikebukuro.
-A neighbourhood as busy as Shibuya - but with fewer tourists - that is famous for being one of Tokyo's Ramen battlegrounds.
-To kick off this area I went to Kubara - A small Ramen shop that is hidden in one of Ikebukuro's back alleys.
+A neighbourhood as busy as Shibuya - but with fewer tourists that is famous for being one of Tokyo's Ramen battlegrounds.
+We kick off this area with Kubara - A small Ramen shop that is hidden in one of Ikebukuro's back alleys.
 It consists of just a tiny open counter, a little ramen machine and charming staff serving you amazing ramen.
-They are specialised in shio ramen which means salt lovers will be totally happy here.
+They are specialised in Shio-ramen which means salt lovers will be totally pleased here.
 I went for the Shio Abura Soba which also is a Maze-Soba - broth-less ramen - people still just can’t work out what to call it.

 TORI NO ANA